-While the Pret Cynic X doesn’t excel in any one particular area, it’s a reliable helmet with good durability, a tough shell, and solid ventilation.
+This is my review of the Pret Cynic X Helmet.
+While it doesn’t excel in any one particular area, it’s a reliable helmet with good durability, a tough shell, and solid ventilation.
 It is a stylish model for people who don’t need a lot of extra bells and whistles.

 - Best for: Skiers of all ability levels who just need some extra protection and a bit of added warmth out on the slopes.